kavinjindal/Free-Runner/README.md

  - There are 4 lives for the player in the whole game.

 # Installation:
-- > You directly have to install the game.
-There is an auto-installer for the game.
+- > There is another node.zip file that you will have to install in your system in order to run the game.
+- > The file is known as node.dll, this file is essential to run several games on systems.

 # Game screenshots